 Businesses need to have a predictable cash flow to be successful.
-It is important to know how much time it takes for a merchant who accepts credit cards as payment for when the funds will be deposited into their bank account.
+It is important to know how much time it takes for a merchant who accepts credit cards and debit cards as payment to have the funds deposited into their bank account.

 There is no right or wrong answer here.
-Every company works a little differently, but you will want to know what that process looks like prior to making a decision on who to use.
+Every merchant services company works a little differently, but you will want to know what that process looks like prior to making a decision on who to use.

-Typically payments can take anywhere from 24 hours up to three days to process the payment.
+Typically, merchant services providers can take anywhere from 24 hours to three days to process the payment.
 After payment is made, it has to go through several steps before it finally reaches your bank account.

-Knowing how long to wait for payments to appear in your bank account can help business owners get an accurate overlook at their cash on hand and cash flow.
+Knowing how long you have to wait for payments to appear in your bank account can help business owners get an accurate accounting of their cash on hand and overall cash flow projections.

-Many merchant service providers use contracts with companies they collect payments from.
+Most merchant service providers use contracts with businesses they process payments for.
 These contracts determine the length of time the two parties will work together.

 If your business is just starting out, a shorter contract length is your best option.
-Once you feel comfortable with the merchant’s services you can take a look at longer contracts that they have available.
+Once you feel comfortable with the merchant services provider, you can look into signing a longer contract which may lower your overall fees.

 Finally, you need to ask the merchant service provider if their processing technology is compatible with your existing hardware or software.
-Many merchant service companies use their proprietary payment systems that could clash with your online stores existing software.
+Many merchant service companies use their own proprietary payment systems that could clash with your existing hardware or software.

-The same is true with brick and mortar stores.
-Make sure your existing terminals will work with your new provider before you sign the contract.
+The same is true with brick-and-mortar stores.
+Make sure your existing payment terminals will work with your new merchant service provider before you sign the contract.